 So one night a few weeks ago I decided rather hastily that I wanted to re-stain our deck…. and add a painted rug design on the deck.
 Cue the looks from the hubby.
 Nice weather was being predicted (and by nice I mean no rain for us here in Oregon!) and I wanted to get outside and tackle projects.
 Now we had talked about re-finishing our deck at some point.
 But in the hubby’s mind I think this meant a little later down the road, as in months or next year.

 I told him not to worry as I would do the majority of the work.
 Again cue looks from the hubby!
 But I did work hard and am proud of what I accomplished, well except for the sunburn on my back.
 Look for a more detailed post later of our entire deck reveal.

 I am really excited to share this painted rug project with everyone as it was so much fun!
 I had seen multiple Pinterest examples of painted rugs on decks and patios but no design I particularly liked.
 Since I hadn’t found anything on Pinterest I had only the vision in my head to use as a guide.
 I wanted it to be simple and the vision in my head were the color turquoise with a white flower design.

-How To of Painted Rug:
+How To Paint an Outdoor Rug: